 Applicants who are waiting to be awarded the required qualification at the date of submission can also take part in the selection process providing they have passed all of the Degree course exams at the time of the online application and are awarded the qualification before the beginning of the academic activities.
 In the event these applicants pass the selection process, their enrolment on the PhD course is conditional upon providing proof that the qualification is awarded.

 Applicants wishing to enrol on the PhD Course in Molecular and Experimental Medicine, MEM-Clinical Curriculum must:

 - be enrolled on the Medical Register;

 – Alternatively, applications will also be taken from doctors in specialist training who will enrol in the final year in a School of Specialisation at Humanitas University;

-– Doctors in specialist training who are already enrolled in the final year of Specialisation at any university and who will complete their training by October 31st 2019 may also apply.
-In the event these applicants pass the selection process, they may conditionally enrol on the PhD Course and are required to provide proof that the qualification is awarded by November 4th 2019.
+– Doctors in specialist training who are already enrolled in the final year of Specialisation at any university and who will complete their training by October 31st 2020.
+In the event these applicants pass the selection process, they may conditionally enrol on the PhD Course and are required to provide proof of the awarded qualification by the beginning of academic activities.